 19.07 : What had any to do with the scriptures, but as they came to the Spirit that gave them forth?
 You will say, ‘Christ saith this’, and ‘the apostles say this’, but what canst thou say?
 Art thou a child of Light, and hast walked in the Light, and what thou speakest is it inwardly from God?
-(George Fox, as quoted by Margaret Fell)
+(George Fox, quoted by Margaret Fell)

 19.12 : There is a spirit which I feel that delights to do no evil, nor to revenge any wrong, but delights to endure all things, in hope to enjoy its own in the end.
 Its hope is to outlive all wrath and contention . . .
 As it bears no evil in itself, so it conceives none in thoughts to any other.
 If it is betrayed it bears it, for its ground and spring is the mercies and forgiveness of God.” (the dying words of James Naylor)

 19.28 : The humble, meek, merciful, just, pious and devout souls are everywhere of one religion; and when death has taken off the mask they will know one another, though the divers liveries they wear here makes them strangers.
 (William Penn)

-19.32 : Be patterns, be examples in all countries, places, islands, nations, wherever you come, that your carriage and life may preach among all sorts of people, and to them; then you will come to walk cheerfully over the world, answering that of God in every one. (from a letter written by George Fox while in prison in Launceston)
+19.32 : Be patterns, be examples in all countries, places, islands, nations, wherever you come, that your carriage and life may preach among all sorts of people, and to them; then you will come to walk cheerfully over the world, answering that of God in every one. (from a letter written by George Fox in Launceston prison)